oupadhyay/AP-Physics-1/markdown-notes/Oscillations and Waves Problems.md

 8. > What is the approximate period of your walking step?

+   It approximately 1 second.

+9. > What happens to the period of a playground swing if you rise up from sitting to a standing position?

+   The moment of inertia decreases, allowing for a greater mass closer to the center of rotation, shortening the period significantly.

+10. > Why can you make water slosh back and forth in a pan only if you shake the pan at a certain frequency?

+    You need to match the period, and therefore frequency, of the water as it sloshes back and forth to create this motion in the first place.
+The water then is in resonance, or in a standing wave pattern, and the amplitude of oscillation gets large.
+That natural frequency is determined in part by the size of the pan—smaller pans will slosh at higher frequencies, corresponding to shorter wavelengths for the standing waves.

+11. > Is the frequency of a simple periodic wave equal to the frequency of its source?
+Why or why not?

+    The frequency of a simple periodic wave is equal to the frequency of its source.
+The wave is created by the source moving the wave medium that is in contact with the source.
+If you have one end of a taut string in your hand, and you move your hand with a frequency of 2 Hz, then the end of the string in your hand will be moving at 2 Hz, because it is in contact with your hand.
+Then those parts of the medium that you are moving exert forces on adjacent parts of the medium and cause them to oscillate.
+Since those two portions of the medium stay in contact with each other, they also must be moving with the same frequency.

+12. > Explain the difference between the speed of a transverse wave and the speed of a tiny piece of the cord.

+    The speed of the transverse wave is the speed at which the wave disturbance moves along the cord.
+For a uniform cord, that speed is constant and depends on the tension in the cord and the mass density of the cord.
+The speed of a tiny piece of the cord is how fast the piece of cord moves perpendicularly to the cord as the disturbance passes by

+13. > What kind of waves do you think will travel along a horizontal metal rod if you strike its end (a) vertically from above and (b) horizontally parallel to its length?

+14. > Since the density of air decreases with an increase in temperature, but the bulk modulus B is nearly independent of temperature, how would you expect the speed of sound waves in air to vary with temperature?

+15. > If a rope has a free end, a pulse sent down the rope behaves differently on reflection than if the rope has that end fixed in position.
+What is this difference, and why does it occur?

+16. > How did geophysicists determine that part of the Earth’s interior is liquid?

 ## Homework 3: Pg.
 323 # 10 - 20